ppryanichek/100-days-of-code/log.md

 Also learned about Record keyword

+### Day 16: October 29, Tuesday

+**Today`s Progress**: Worked with Date type.
+Made a simple CLI clock with date and time.
+Repeated synchronization of blocks and methods in Java.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)